Ultimate Guide to Scars from Pimples and Cystic Acne

 What are the Common Causes of Acne Scars?

 It is often advised not to pop pimples since that could potentially leave marks on the skin.
-According to board-certified facial plastic surgeon Mark Karolak, D.O., this statement isn’t necessarily 100% true.
+This statement isn’t necessarily 100% true.
 Instead, the surgeon noted that simply popping blackhead or whitehead pimples on the skin’s surface won’t leave scars.
 After all, when receiving a facial treatment, the method of extraction generally involves a sanitized way of draining minor pimples from the surface of the skin to improve it, not to cause scars.